 We did not go in April for cherry blossom as it is difficult to time in advance and the weather in some of our destinations would not have been that good in April.
 We decided to go in late August/ early September as the weather is most favorable during that time.
 The itinerary includes Himeji which we added last minute.

 Getting around in Japan, for somebody who cannot speak or read Japanese, has some challenges, but is doable.
 Japanese people are very friendly and polite, but many either don’t speak English or are too shy to speak English.
-Street addresses in Japan are not necessarily logical or in chronological order in Japan.
-Nevertheless, we found that google maps is reliable.
-So, for me, the time I took to prepare for this trip was significantly longer than normal.
-And it paid off.
-But more about that later.
+Also, street addresses in Japan are not necessarily logical or in chronological order in Japan.
+The good thing is, however, that google maps is reliable.
+So, in our Backpack and Snorkel Travel Guide for Japan, we provide google maps addresses.

 Upon popular request, pinterest users, please repin these images: